Putin plays to the gallery during his annual press conference

 "The patient at a Berlin hospital has the support of US intelligence agencies in this case.
 If so, it’s a curious fact and intelligence agencies should keep an eye on him.
 But it’s not a reason to poison him, why would anyone do that?"

+“As if we don’t know that [the US special services] trace locations?
+Our security services know this of course...
+Our security services keep on eye on him, but that doesn’t mean we have to poison him.”

-Had someone wanted to poison Navalny, they would have got it done, Putin noted.
+“We did not poison him, who needs him?
+If someone wanted to poison him, they probably would have finished the job.”

 On Russia-US relations under Biden